 More than one-third of the $1 trillion for digital transformation within the upcoming year earmarked for initiatives in manufacturing.
+The potential for business benefits is enormous.

 Manufacturing enterprises are well -placed to surge ahead with digital transformation, thanks to investments in real-time streaming, augmented reality, machine learning, artificial intelligence and the Industrial Internet of Things.